listx/listx_blog/post/2015-02-24-puzzle-game-button-recognizer.md

 So on the day after (that is, *today* as of the time of this writing), I thought about the problem again and realized we can use hashes.
 It is a very simple approach, with far less lines of code.
-I even wrote a small test for it.
+I even wrote some tests for it.
 Here is the implementation below.

 - i toy/game-button-seq/hash_ver.rb

-And here is the test case for it.
+And here is the test suite for it.
 You can run it with `ruby test_hash_ver.rb`.

 - i toy/game-button-seq/test_hash_ver.rb